 GenerateBlocks is a WordPress plugin that can be used to build an incredible website.
 Note: GenerateBlocks can be used with any WordPress Themes, I am personally using GenerateBlocks with GeneratePress WordPress Theme.
-It has both free and paid version available with awesome features.
+It has both free and paid versions available with awesome features.

 How to install GenerateBlocks in WordPress?

-Installing GenerateBlocks is easy and simple since it is a plugin and available in the WordPress Repository.
+Installing GenerateBlocks is easy and simple since it is a plugin and is available in the WordPress Repository.